 Beverley knows that there will be critics who don’t share his optimism about this group.
 Some pundits are expecting a significant drop-off from last year’s 51 wins.
 He couldn’t care less.
 In fact, he prefers to fly under the radar entering the 2017-18 campaign.
 With so many changes, this new-look Clippers team is one of the toughest to project (and prepare against).
 That could play into Los Angeles’ favor early in the schedule.

 “I think the best way to enter a season is as the underdog,” Beverley said.
 “That’s how people are looking at us, and we’re fine with that.
 We’re not really focused on what other people are saying.

 “I will say this: We have so many guys who have a chip on their shoulder and want to prove themselves,” Beverley said, his voice suddenly serious.
 “Mix all of us together and you have a force to be reckoned with.”

-Interview, Evergreen, Featured, Top, Austin Rivers, Blake Griffin, Danilo Gallinari, DeAndre Jordan, James Harden, Lou Williams, Milos Teodosic, Montrezl Harrell, Patrick Beverley, Sam Cassell, Sam Dekker, Wesley Johnson, Willie Reed, Houston Rockets, Los Angeles Clippers
+Interview, Evergreen, Top, Austin Rivers, Blake Griffin, Danilo Gallinari, DeAndre Jordan, James Harden, Lou Williams, Milos Teodosic, Montrezl Harrell, Patrick Beverley, Sam Cassell, Sam Dekker, Wesley Johnson, Willie Reed, Houston Rockets, Los Angeles Clippers